 6 Sensorimotor Substages

-Piaget believed that the events of this stage were so dramatic that he actually divided the sensorimotor stage further into six distinct substages.
+Piaget believed that the events of this stage were so dramatic that he divided the sensorimotor stage further into six distinct substages.

-Through these actions, new objects are assimilated and reflexes are accommodated to respond to new objects.
+Through these actions, new objects are assimilated, and reflexes are accommodated to respond to new objects.
 While these actions seem very basic, they serve as an important stepping stone in intellectual development.

 2. Primary Circular Reactions (1 to 4 months): Infants begin to repeat reflexive actions that are related to their own bodies and that they find pleasurable.
 For example, a baby might suck her thumb or kick her legs against a soft blanket.
 Babies also begin to notice when objects disappear.